 Anatoly is a gifted pastor and translator in Belarus.
-He used to teach English at the Linguistic University in Minsk and now is working with Gospel and Reformation to translate... read more
+He used to teach English at the Linguistic University in Minsk and is now pastoring a church in rural Belarus.
+He is... read more

 Pastor / Translator - Belarus

-Slava is a pastor of a Baptist church and the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
+Slava is the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
 HeartCry began... read more

 Sasha works full time in student ministry which involves evangelism and discipleship.
 He also has a burden for the local church and is committed to helping... read more